DanielD2004/Lab02/README.md

 # Lab02

-Very simple lab project to help get familiar with css, html and page layouts.
+Very simple lab project to help get familiar with CSS, HTML and page layouts.